-Several prevention measures can reduce the risk of catching the new coronavirus.
+Several prevention measures can reduce the risk of catching the SARS-CoV-2.
 People can transmit the virus even if they do not have symptoms, so it is important for everyone to take precautions even if they do not feel ill.

 - Avoid close contact with other people, meaning within six feet.